Computably totally disconnected locally compact groups: Introduction

 \subsection{Associated computable objects}

 Recall that to a t.d.l.c.\ group $G$ we associate its meet groupoid $\+ W(G)$, an algebraic structure on its compact open cosets.
-If $G$ is given by a computable Baire presentation, then we construct a copy $\+ W = \+ W_{\text{comp}}(G)$ that is computable in a strong sense, essentially including the condition that a rational valued Haar measure on $G$ is computable as a function $\+ W \to \RR$.
+If $G$ is given by a computable Baire presentation, then we construct a copy $\+ W = \+ W_{\text{comp}}(G)$ that is computable in a strong sense, essentially including the condition that some (and hence any) rational valued Haar measure on $G$ is computable when restricted to a function $\+ W \to \RR$.
 We will show in \cref{prop: comp isom} that the left, and hence also the right, action of $G$ on $\+ W$ is computable.
 We conclude that the modular function on $G$ is computable.

 If $G$ is compactly generated, for each Cayley-Abels graph one can determine a computable copy, and any two copies of this type are computably quasi-isometric (\cref{prop:CA graph}).
-Intuitively, this means that the large-scale geometry of $G$ is a computable invariant.
+Intuitively, this means that the large-scale structure of $G$ is a computable invariant.

-The computability of the scale function has been shown for particular t.d.l.c.\ groups in works such as~\cite{Glockner:98} and \cite[Section~6]{Willis:01}; see the survey~\cite{Willis:17}, which also considers the scale of a general endomorphism of $G$.
+Assertions that the scale function is computable have been made for particular t.d.l.c.\ groups in works such as Gl\"ockner~\cite{Glockner:98} and Willis~\cite[Section~6]{Willis:01}; see the survey~\cite{Willis:17}.
 In these particular cases, it was generally clear what it means that one can compute the scale $s(g)$: provide an algorithm that shows it.
-One has to declare what kind input the algorithm takes; necessarily it has to be some approximation to $g$, as $g$ ranges over a potentially uncountable domain.
-Our new framework allows us to give a precise meaning to the question whether the scale function is computable for a particular computable presentation of a t.d.l.c.\ group, thus also allowing for a precise negative answer.
-We note that this is reminiscent of the answer to Hilbert's 10th problem, which asked for an algorithm that decides whether a multivariate polynomial over $\ZZ$ has a zero.
-Only after a precise notion of computable function was introduced in the 1930s, it became possible to assert rigorously that no such algorithm exists; the final negative answer was given in 1970 by Y.\ Matyasevich in his PhD thesis submitted to the Steklov Institute.
-We leave the following open; also see Section~\ref{s:scale} and \cref{rem:scale nonc}. \begin{question} Given a computable presentation of t.d.l.c.\ group $G$, is the scale function computable for this presentation? \end{question}
+One has to declare what kind of input the algorithm takes; necessarily it has to be some approximation to $g$, as $g$ ranges over a potentially uncountable domain.
+Our new framework allows us to give a precise meaning to the question whether the scale function is computable for a particular computable presentation of a t.d.l.c.\ group, thus also allowing for a negative answer.
+In \cref{th:scale noncomp}, which is joint with George Willis, we provide a computable presentation of a t.d.l.c.\ group $G$ such that the scale function fails to be computable for this presentation.